Why Should You Consider a Mobile Home Warranty?

 Because your Choice Home Warranty is fully transferable, it is actually an effective marketing tool if you are interested in selling your home.
 According to the Professional Warranty Service Corporation, “A study from the Service Contract Industry Council (SCIC) found that homes with systems and appliances warranties sell for an average of $2,300 more and 16% faster than their non-warranted counterparts.
 Consumer studies have found that a systems and appliance home warranty also reduces the number of days on the market by 16.14%.”

-Compared to routine repairs, a warranty is inexpensive
+Compared to routine home repairs, a warranty is inexpensive

 Compared to the cost of repairs and replacements, home warranties are actually quite affordable.
-For example, sometimes even a single repair can cost $1,000.
+Most protection plans start at $500 per year and cover your major home systems or appliances.
+A one-year home warranty with Choice Home Warranty can start as low as $1 per day for a combo plan, which includes major systems and appliances, including your electrical system, your plumbing system, and your dishwasher, all of which can be costly to repair or replace.
+Sometimes even a single repair can cost $1,000.
 Often, if you use your insurance policy even once throughout the year, the home warranty pays for itself.

 What Is the Difference Between Homeowners Insurance and a Mobile Home Warranty?